Technical Protocol

 01

-Shizuku gives Axis access to the Android APIs it needs without requiring a rooted device.
-Install Shizuku from its official source, open it, and start the service.
+The built-in Axis Shizuku API gives Axis access to the Android APIs it needs without requiring a rooted device.
+The separate Shizuku app remains available as an optional manual path.

 memory